SeriousOldMan/Simulator-Controller/Docs/Team Server.md

 ### Managing driver specific tyre pressures

 A typical problem in team races is the different driving styles of the team members.
 In most cases, the race rules does not allow changing the suspension and aerodynamics setup during a pitstop, but handling driver specific tyre pressures due to a more or less aggressive driving style is fortunately allowed and easily doable.
-Using the "Setups" tab, you can write down one or more reference tyre pressures for your team mates, which can then be used to adjust tyre pressures during a driver swap.
+Using the "Setups" tab, you can enter one or more reference tyre pressures for your team mates, which can then be used to adjust tyre pressures during a driver swap.

 ![](https://github.com/SeriousOldMan/Simulator-Controller/blob/main/Docs/Images/Race%20Center%2015.JPG)